 In addition to position sizing, you can choose the type of code output on this tab.
-Select TradeStation/MultiCharts for TradeStation version 6 and above and for recent versions of MultiCharts, TS 2000i for TradeStation version 2000i, MetaTrader 4 for MQL4 code, or AmiBroker for AFL code.
+Select TradeStation/MultiCharts for TradeStation version 6 and above and for recent versions of MultiCharts, TS 2000i for TradeStation version 2000i, NinjaTrader for NinjaScript code for NinjaTrader 7, MetaTrader 4 for MQL4 code, or AmiBroker for AFL code.
 The code for all of the saved strategies listed in the Build Results table is stored in the project file (extension .gpstrat).
 If you want to generate code for a different platform, change the selection here, select the desired strategy from the Build Results table, and select Evaluate from the Strategy menu.
 The code will be re-written for the new code type as part of the evaluation process.